rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

 Any Helm charts from a [global catalog]({{< baseurl >}}/rancher/v2.x/en/catalog/#catalog-scope) can be used to deploy and manage multi-cluster applications.

+After creating a multi-cluster application, you can program a [Global DNS entry]({{< baseurl >}}/rancher/v2.x/en/catalog/globaldns/) to make it easier to access the application.

 ## Launching a Multi-Cluster App

 1. From the **Global** view, choose **Apps** in the navigation bar.
 Click **Launch**.